Download the Free 30-MINUTE WEDDING REHEARSAL ESSENTIALS- Here.

 Pronouncement

-This gives everyone a sense of flow without losing that spark.
+This gives everyone a smooth understanding of the flow without draining the emotion from the actual day.

 -